 You might even want to reward top-scorers with small gestures, like a free coffee or even just being able to leave work early one evening, as recognition for the time and effort they’ve put in.

 This may also encourage employees to stick around for longer - a Gallup study determined that businesses with highly engaged employees could experience 59% less turnover.

 Working in the service industry is no picnic, but with the right amount of training and support, you can keep your restaurant staff happy, engaged and informed.

-YOOBIC Boost is a gamified training solution which helps motivate your teams with targeted microlearning and evaluates their performance and progress.
+YOOBIC's gamified training solution helps motivate your teams with targeted microlearning and evaluates their performance and progress.
 Find out more here.